kikutan-day65/player_roster/documents/tests/user_account/views/read.md

 ### Positive cases

-Authenticated users can get the information of the specific users
+Admin users can get the information of the specific user

 -   [x] status code: 200
 -   [x] response is valid format of its serializer

+Authenticated users can get the information of the specific user

+-   [x] status code: 200
+-   [x] response is valid format of its serializer

 ### Negative cases

-Unauthenticated user cannot get the information of the specific users
+Unauthenticated user cannot get the information of the specific user

 -   [x] status code: 401